VIDEO: San Francisco Chinatown Camera Shop Owners Fight Back Against Smash-and-Grab Robbers

 SAN FRANCISCO (KPIX 5) — After two years of barely scraping by without any foot traffic, the owners of a San Francisco Chinatown camera store breathed a sigh of relief when tourists finally started trickling back in — only to get nearly robbed and attacked with hammers Monday.

 It all started around 3:20 p.m. when a group of three teens walked in and asked about the price of a camera.
-They hung around for about three minutes and left, only to return about 30 minutes later.READ MORE: Prototype Home Recycling Machine Sorts, Shreds Material; Startup Eyes New Recycling Infrastructure
+They hung around for about three minutes and left, only to return about 30 minutes later.READ MORE: UPDATE: Alleged Gunman Killed In Deputy-Involved Shooting Inside Discovery Bay Gated Community

 “All of a sudden, they pulled out a hammer and they started trying to smash the glass,” said shop co-owner Sergio.